Draghi defends bond-buying plan in lion's den

-BERLIN European Central Bank President Mario Draghi gave a robust defense of his bond-buying plan to ease the euro zone's debt crisis, telling skeptical German lawmakers that fears of illegal funding of governments or stoking inflation are misplaced.
+BERLIN European Central Bank President Mario Draghi gave a robust defence of his bond-buying plan to ease the euro zone debt crisis, telling sceptical German lawmakers that fears of illegal funding of governments or stoking inflation were misplaced.

 Rebutting the main objections point by point, Draghi said in an opening statement released by the ECB: "First, OMTs will not lead to disguised financing of governments.